NikCan/social-network/README.md

 Hi everyone!
-This is a project of a social network based on Dimych Kuzyuberdin
+This is my pilot project of a social network based on Dimych Kuzyuberdin